-Geoff joined Coventive in 2012 after completing an iternship there, as a mature student studying at the University of Sheffield.
-Much of his initial work focused on the development and processing of natural materials and thermoplastic composites, and the health-and-safety issues associated with the use of materials.
-Geoff has project-management responsibilities: research in his recent projects has included long-fibre thermoplastics; inspection of damage in composite structures for aerospace applications; and novel treatments for improved performance of thermosetting biocomposites.
+Geoff joined Coventive in 2012 after completing an internship as a mature student studying at the University of Sheffield.
+Much of his initial work focused on the development and processing of biocomposites and thermoplastic composites, and the health-and-safety issues associated with the use of materials.
+Geoff has project-management responsibilities: research in his recent projects has included long-fibre thermoplastics, inspection of damage in composite structures for aerospace applications, and novel treatments for improved performance of thermosetting biocomposites.
 Geoff also supports the technical side of Coventive Composites’ commercial services and training work.

 Marketing Support Manager